Caucasian Riviera: Economy

+The favorable climate and natural conditions of the coast are a significant factor in economic activity.
 The economy of the area is based on tourism, agriculture and transportation.
 Tourist season lasts from the middle of May to the middle of October.
 The major touristic centers are located in Adjara, Abkhazia and Sochi.
 There are three ski areas near the coast.

-Agriculture is a significant part of the economy with a variety of vegetables, cereals and fruits grown in the area.
-Tea growing is common in the region, and the Caucasus Mountains are one of the northernmost areas of the world where tea is grown.
+Agriculture is a significant part of the economy with a variety of vegetables, cereals and fruits grown in the area, winter wheat and corn, subtropical fruit growing is strong - cultivation of citrus fruits, pomegranate, persimmon, fig, viticulture.
+Tea growing is common in the region (the northernmost tea plantations in the world), and the Caucasus Mountains are one of the northernmost areas of the world where tea is grown.
+Among industrial crops, the main one is sunflower.

+But the main sources of prosperity of the region are sea shipping and tourism, including international.
+The swimming season lasts over 120 days, from mid-May to mid-late October, the velvet season is long.
+However, the high development of the coast is characteristic only of resort cities - Greater Sochi, Anapa, Gelendzhik, Sukhum and individual resort villages.

+Over the long period of the sanatorium and resort business, over 14 thousand institutions for medical and health recreation have been created.
+Today, on the Russian Black Sea coast alone, there are over 1,000 boarding houses, sanatoriums and hotels.
+In recent years, 7% of Russian residents vacation on the Black Sea coast of the Caucasus every year.

 The Black Sea is also called the "dead sea" because there is no life below 200 meters.
 However, several species of fish can still be caught in the sea, so fishing forms a part of the region's economy.

-Some of the area's important ports are Batumi, Poti, Sukhumi, Sochi, Tuapse and Novorossiysk.
+Some of the area's important ports are Batumi Seaport, Poti Sea Port, Sukhumi, Sochi, Tuapse and Port of Novorossiysk.